-- Single items: The Education Program Office, ED 3103, has a Hold for Pick-Up basket that is accessible during normal office hours or you can see Brenda for access. - For multiple class items, leave them in your course file tray (see the above instructions). - You may also opt to use your own (shared) student mailbox in ED3104.
+- Single items: The Education Program Office, ED 3103, has a Hold for Pick-Up basket that is accessible during normal office hours or you can see Brenda for access. - For multiple class items, leave them in your course file tray (see the above instructions). - You may also opt to use your own (shared) student mailbox in ED 3104.

-Evaluation System for Courses and Instructions
+Evaluation System for Courses and Instructions (ESCIs)

-The Department of Education requires that all TAs distribute course evaluations to their students, regardless of how many students are in the class, or how much of your time is spent directly in contact with them.
+Also known as the ESCIs, the Department of Education requires that all TAs distribute course evaluations to their students, regardless of how many students are in the class, or how much of your time is spent directly in contact with them.
 Results from these evaluations are essential to your work and will be used for determining the effectiveness of a course and any future TA assignments.
-Evaluation results evaluationmay also be requested by other campus departments or by future employers when seeking a position off campus.
+Your ESCI results may also be requested by other campus departments or by future employers when seeking a position off campus.

 Near the conclusion of each quarter, instructors and TAs will be emailed a list of courses that will be evaluated for that quarter.
-Evaluation surveys are completed online.
+ESCI surveys are completed online.